mongodb/docs/source/includes/api/get-all-note.rst

 Response Document
 ~~~~~~~~~~~~~~~~~

-The response JSON document includes an array of :guilabel:`result` objects, an
+The response |json| document includes an array of :guilabel:`result`
-array of :guilabel:`link` objects and a count of the total number of
+objects, an array of :guilabel:`link` objects and a count of the total
-:guilabel:`result` objects retrieved.
+number of :guilabel:`result` objects retrieved.

 .. list-table::
    :widths: 10 10 80